 All students will do a common HSC program of study that is designed to enrich their understanding and skills in literacy, numeracy, work readiness, computing and business.

-This program will include English Studies, General Mathematics 1, Computing Applications, Work Studies, Sport Lifestyle and Recreation and VET Business Services as well as their trade course.
+This program will include English Studies, Mathematics Standard 1, Computing Applications, Work Studies, Sport Lifestyle and Recreation and VET Business Services as well as their trade course.
 All students participate in the course Industry Based Learning once they have an apprenticeship.
 None of these subjects require students to sit for an external HSC exam.
 A Fitness program is an additional benefit for all students.

 Students will only do internal assessments in order to complete their course.